Whether you're just starting a SaaS business or you're a veteran product manager, getting feedback from users is a top priority.

 Methodology

-To screen tightly, you will need a short questionnaire that helps you select the participants that better represent your audience.
+To screen efficiently, you will need a short questionnaire to help select participants who better represent your audience.
 This will be your product survey for usability study recruitment.
-A couple of ideas:
+Two ideas include:

-In both cases you can feature a way to schedule the sessions, capture job title and some other variables to segment the feedback.
+In both cases you can feature a way to schedule sessions, capture job titles and other variables to segment feedback.
 Who do you send this survey to?
-If you already have current users, of course, you should take advantage.
+Well, if you already have current users, take advantage of that.

 If you are building your database from scratch, it will depend on your target.
 Avoid sending it to your personal database or a random volunteer beta tester list.